ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 ## Nonlinear systems with Krylov linear solvers: Chapter 3

-The methods in this chapter use Krylov itertive solvers to compute The solvers are ```nsoli.jl``` and ```ptcsoli.jl```.
+The methods in this chapter use Krylov iterative solvers to compute The solvers are ```nsoli.jl``` and ```ptcsoli.jl```.

 The calling sequence for solving ```F(x) = 0```  with ```nsoli.jl```, leaving out the kwargs, is